SteeltoeOSS/steeltoe-site/source/docs/steeltoe-logging.html.markdown

 ### 1.1.2 Configure Settings

 As mentioned earlier, the Steeltoe Logging provider is simply a wrapper around the Microsoft Console logging provider.
 As such, when it comes to configuring it, you can configure it the same way you do the Microsoft provider.
-For more details on how this is done, see the documenation section on [Console logging provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore1x#console).
+For more details on how this is done, see the documentation section on [Console logging provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore1x#console).

 ### 1.1.3 Add Logging Provider